How to find trending products on Amazon?

-That is enough reason to start looking at more niche products.
+That is enough reason to start looking more at niche products.
 But the question is – how to find a niche product with demand and make a good profit out of it?

-In this blog post, you will find Helium 10 Black Box tutorial.
+In this blog post, you will find a Helium 10 Black Box tutorial.
 Black Box is an Amazon product research tool that helps you to find product opportunities from a database of over 450+ million products.
 It has advanced filters that let you search for a product by category, monthly revenue, monthly sales, price, review count, review rating, shipping tier size, best sellers rank, best sale period, and more – everything you need to find the one.

 Continue to read to find some tips for using Helium 10 Black Box!

 Even though you have the best tools for your Amazon product research, don’t forget – you’re not the only one using them.
 That means – if you find a winning product, probably 20-30 other sellers found the same one as well.